geoHeil/graph-playground/neo4j/README.md

 # neo4j

 Neo4j is a graph database which is optimized for OLTP queries over a graph.
-The docker image is based on https://github.com/ryguyrg/paradise-neo4j and enriched with the terrorist sample dataset.
-Additionally allows to easily explore the paradise papers.
+The docker image is based on https://github.com/ryguyrg/paradise-neo4j and contains the terrorist sample dataset.

 ## starting the database
 the following command starts the database and automatically loadas the CSV data for vertices and edges: